Eyessslee/OpenClaw-Tunnel-Pro-Mac/README.md

 [v3.5.1]

-Corrected UI alignment via Flexbox; Implemented a strict node state-reset on startup; Polished Windows input field aesthetics.
+Corrected UI alignment via Flexbox; Implemented a strict node state-reset on startup.

-[v3.5.0]

-Integrated official CLI-based monitoring; Introduced the redesigned author information card; Optimized for macOS 26.0+ advanced animations.

-[v3.0.0]

-Established geek-centric visual standards; Implemented full system-level Keychain secure storage.

-👨‍💻 关于作者 (About Author)
+👨‍💻 About Author

 @Eyesslee

-开发这个工具的初衷是追求视觉美感与底层技术的平衡。希望它能帮你从繁琐的运维指令中解脱出来，让隧道管理和实例监控变得更加简单、直观。

 I built this tool with the philosophy that professional dev-ops utilities don't have to be visually uninspiring.
-I hope it helps you stay focused on what matters by making SSH tunnel and instance management as frictionless as possible.
+I hope it helps you stay focused on what matters by making tunnel management as frictionless as possible.

-⚖️ License
+⚖️ Disclaimer

+This project and its binaries are intended for personal testing, technical exchange, and entertainment purposes ONLY.

+Do not use this tool for any illegal activities or mission-critical production environments.

+The developer is not responsible for any data loss, security breaches, or system failures resulting from the use of this tool.

-本项目遵循 MIT 开源协议 (Licensed under the MIT License).
+Licensed under the MIT License.